 Helleristninger

-From studying photographs and tracings of petroglyphs, I now think that only four artistsÑwhom I call Steinn Stikkmann, BŒrdr BŒtmann, Ingi Innrisser, and Oddr OmrisserÑmade nearly all the petroglyphs in Norway, Sweden, and NW Russia.
-They traveled great distances like the modern wall-artist Banksy.
-There are no pecked petroglyphs in Finland, or in much of central Sweden, or in Aust-Agder Norway, simply because no petroglyph artists went there. Ê
+From studying photographs and tracings of petroglyphs, I now think that only four artistsÑwhom I call Steinn Stikkmann, Brdr Btmann, Ingi Innrisser, and Oddr OmrisserÑmade nearly all the petroglyphs in Norway, Sweden, and NW Russia.
+I identify individual artists by their quirks.
+There are no pecked petroglyphs in Finland, or in large parts of Sweden, or in Aust-Agder Norway, simply because no petroglyph artists went there. Ê

 I think that Steinn Stikkmann invented the nailpoint technique, and the other three artists got the idea from him.
-There are runes on three of his earliest rock panels (Stuberg, Tessem, KŒrstad), written with characters of the Elder Futhark alphabet.
-They were in use about 400 CE, so I think that gives us the age of the oldest petroglyphs.
+There are runes on three of his early rock panels (Stuberg, Tessem, Krstad).
+The runes were written with characters of the Elder Futhark alphabet, which was in use about 400 CE.
+That gives us the age of the earliest petroglyphs.
 All four artists sometimes showed longships with animal-head prows, like Viking dragon-head prows.
-But Viking longships had sails.
+But Viking longships in about 800 CE had masts and sails.
 Since none of the hundreds of petroglyph boats show sails, the petroglyphs must have been made before 800 CE.

 248/249/250.
 Stikkmann preferred Iddefjord (Bohus) granite panels for his petroglyphs